fabiopallini/ps1-graphics-demo/README.md

   ```console
   psymake 32bit
   ```
+  2. Patch the iso with DiscPatcher.exe (the program can be found inside cdrom folder), selecting PSX console and Europe region

 ### Compile on Windows (9x/2000/XP) and make game.iso file with mkpsxiso.exe
   1. move inside src folder with the command line (cmd on windows) and launch the following command